Listen to this article.

 What inspired you to become a doula, especially a bereavement doula?

 I became a bereavement doula before I became a labor and delivery doula!
-I experienced seven of my own losses-all different, all at different stages of pregnancy, and some rather traumatic.
-But what actually made me search for how to become what I am today was being with my dearest friend as she labored and delivered her little baby who was already born into Heaven before being born on Earth.
+I experienced seven of my own losses, all different, all at different stages of pregnancy, and some rather traumatic.
+But what actually made me search for how to become what I am today was being with my dearest friend as she labored and delivered her little baby, who was already born into Heaven before being born on Earth.
 If you are at all familiar with Mother Teresa, it was my “I thirst” moment.
-I realized both through my own experience and through being there for my friend that there is a disturbing lack of resources, help, and information and support for women and families facing loss.
+I realized both through my own experience and through being there for my friend that there is a disturbing lack of resources, help, information, and support for women and families facing loss.

 What role does a doula have throughout pregnancy, especially for families that have received a prenatal diagnosis of a life-limiting condition?

 A doula, like me, who supports families experiencing a loss or an unexpectedly difficult or life-limiting diagnosis, offers a variety of services and accompaniment to women and families.
-This often includes in-person support through meetings before delivery, during labor and delivery, and afterwards.
+This often includes in-person support through meetings before delivery, during labor and delivery, and afterward.
 As a labor and delivery doula, I assist the mom in labor to work with her body and bring her baby into the world.
-I know different techniques, positions, massage points, and use some handy tools in my doula bag like oils, a rebozo, and more to help mama through her labor and delivery.
+I know different techniques, positions, and massage points, and I use some handy tools in my doula bag, like oils, a rebozo, and more, to help Mama through her labor and delivery.

 Doulas are meant to be impartial.
-We offer information on options available to the parents, so they can make informed decisions on how to best love and care for their baby for as long as their baby is with them before and after birth.
-After delivery this includes helping the family say hello to their baby, to bond with their baby, and to see their baby and NOT their baby’s diagnoses.
-Sometimes, babies with a life-limiting diagnosis need attention in the neonatal intensive care unit, so I also help mom and dad see beyond the wires and tubes and beeps to just see their little one and to bond and advocate for him or her.
+We offer information on options available to the parents so they can make informed decisions on how to best love and care for their baby for as long as their baby is with them before and after birth.
+After delivery, this includes helping the family say hello to their baby, bond with them, and see their baby and NOT their baby’s diagnosis.
+Sometimes, babies with a life-limiting diagnosis need attention in the neonatal intensive care unit, so I also help mom and dad see beyond the wires and tubes and beeps just to see their little one and to bond and advocate for him or her.

-After delivery this includes helping the family say hello to their baby and then goodbye.
-Gently encouraging them to form a bond with their baby, to love their baby.
+After delivery, this includes helping the family say hello to their baby and then goodbye.
+Gently encouraging them to form a bond with their baby and to love their baby.
 To make memories with their baby.
 In those circumstances, doulas guard the space of the family as they make memories that must last a lifetime.
-In situations where the baby passes away, I remain available to the family after their final good bye to their little one to assist with grief and loss counseling.
+In situations where the baby passes away, I remain available to the family after their final goodbye to their little one to assist with grief and loss counseling.

 “A bereavement doula or a “loss doula” is a doula who walks with, supports, and helps families who are experiencing the loss of their baby, whether that loss is through miscarriage, stillbirth, or a diagnosis that means the baby will not live long after being delivered.”